Boris Bazhanov

-Bazhanov was the personal secretary of Soviet leader Joseph Stalin from August 1923 to 1925 and held several prominent secretarial positions in the Politburo until defecting from the Soviet Union in 1928.
+Bazhanov was the personal secretary of Soviet leader Joseph Stalin from August 1923 to 1925 and held several prominent positions in the Politburo until defecting from the Soviet Union in 1928.
 Bazhanov was granted French citizenship and survived subsequent Soviet assassination attempts, writing and publishing memoirs and books from 1930 about Stalin and the secrets behind the Stalin regime.
 Bazhanov was the only member of Stalin's Secretariat to defect, and one of the first major defectors from the Eastern Bloc.

+David W. Doyle, who translated Bazhanov's book "Bazhanov and the Damnation of Stalin", described him as "a usually reliable source," but that "he should be read with caution where he displays bias or discusses his own motive".
+Similarly, Western historian Robert Conquest, viewed his account as "very useful, though not always authenticable".

 Early life

 Boris Georgiyevich Bazhanov was born on 9 August 1900, in Mogilev-Podolskiy, Russian Empire (present-day Vinnytsia Oblast, Ukraine).
 He was the son of a physician.
 Bazhanov was 16 years old upon the beginning of the Russian Revolution in March 1917.
 Bazhanov's native Ukraine witnessed some of the worst splintering of power, and the Ukrainian territory was fought over continuously by various ideological factions during the Ukrainian Civil War.
-In 1918 Bazhanov graduated from high school, and that September entered the University of Kyiv despite the political situation.
+In 1918 Bazhanov graduated from high school, and that September entered the University of Kiev despite the political situation.
 However, the university was closed shortly after his arrival, and during a student protest of the closure, Bazhanov was shot and returned home to recover.